Nolwenn Leroy: Early life

-Leroy was born in Saint-Renan in 1982.
-Leroy's parents left Saint-Renan (Finistère) when she was four years old.
+Leroy was born in Saint-Renan (Finistère) in 1982.
+Leroy's parents left Saint-Renan when she was four years old.
 After living in Paris, Lille, and Guingamp, her mother, Muriel Leroy, and her younger sister, Kay, settled with Leroy's grandparents in Saint-Yorre.
 Her mother divorced from her father, professional footballer Jean-Luc Le Magueresse, in 1993.

 Nolwenn studied at the "Collège des Célestins" in Vichy.
 When Leroy was eleven, her music teacher noticed her musical talents and encouraged her to learn the violin.
 At the age of thirteen she won "Les écoles du désert", a contest sponsored by the Cora supermarket chain, which allowed her to travel with a humanitarian mission from Gao to Timbuktu, Mali; she later claimed this had a profound influence on her.

 In July 1998, Leroy was awarded a scholarship by the Vichy Rotary Club to travel to Hamilton, Ohio, United States, as an exchange student.
 While attending Hamilton High School, she took music lessons at the Performing Arts School and became fluent in English.
 When she returned to France, she began classical singing classes at the Vichy music conservatory.
 In 2001, she enrolled in the University of Clermont-Ferrand to study law for a potential alternative career to music.

 Career

 2002: Star Academy

 After watching the first season of Star Academy broadcast on TF1 in 2001, Leroy was impressed by Armande Altaï, a singing teacher and one of the show's judges.
 She subsequently joined Altaï's singing classes in Paris for over six months.
 In 2002, Nolwenn was selected for the second season of Star Academy, but she was also given the part of Scarlett O'Hara in the French stage musical Autant en emporte le vent (Gone with the Wind) by Gérard Presgurvic.
 Leroy ended up choosing Star Academy over the musical.
 As a contestant on the show, Leroy spent four months in a castle located in Dammarie-lès-Lys, and followed acting, dancing and singing classes.
-On 21 December 2002, she was declared the winner ahead of fellow finalist, Houcine Camara.
+On 21 December 2002, she was declared the winner ahead of fellow finalist, Houcine Camara, earning her a record deal with Universal Music France.